-Sick leavemay be applied to the following circumstances:
+Sick leave may be applied to the following circumstances:

 - 1. An absence necessitated by an employee's personal illness or injury. - 2.
 Medical and dental office appointments. - 3.
-Absence from duty because the employee's presence is needed to attend to the serious illness of a member of his or her immediate family.
-Employees may use up to one-half of their yearly sick leave for the purpose of attending to a family member who is ill.
-For purposes of this policy, immediate family shall mean father, father-in-law, mother, mother-in-law, step-parent, brother, sister, grandparent, spouse, child, grandchild, domestic partner or legal guardian.
-All conditions and restrictions placed on an employee's use of sick leave apply also to sick leave used for care of a family member.

-- 4. Illnesses while on paid vacation will be charged to sick leave rather than vacation only under the following conditions: - a.
-The illness or injury of the employee or member of the employee's immediate family was of a nature that would preclude the effective use of vacation and would prevent the employee from performing his or her normal duties. - b.
-The employee must notify the Executive Officer within four (4) calendar days of the beginning of the illness or prior to the end of his or her vacation leave, whichever is sooner, to request that his or her illness on vacation be charged to sick leave. - c.
+Absence from duty because the employee's presence is needed to attend to the serious illness of a member of his or her immediate family, or a designated person.
+Employees may use up to one-half of their yearly sick leave.
+Ffor the purpose of this policy, immediate family shall mean father, father-in-law, mother, mother-in-law, stepparent, brother, sister, grandparent, spouse, child, grandchild, domestic partner or legal guardian.
+Designated person is a person identified by the employee at the time the employee requests paid sick days.
+An employer may limit an employee to one designated person per 12-month period for paid sick days.
+All conditions and restrictions placed on an employee's use of sick leave apply also to sick leave used for care of a family member. - 4.
+Illness while on paid vacation will be charged to sick leave rather than vacation only under the following conditions: - a.
+The illness or injury of the employee or member of the employee's immediate family was of a nature that would preclude the effective use of vacation and would prevent the employee form performing his or her normal duties. - b.
+The employee must notify the Executive Officer within four (4) calendar days of the beginning of the illness or prior to the end of his or her vacation leave. - c.
 LAFCO shall be under no obligation to extend the vacation beyond the original scheduled vacation ending date. - d.
-Upon the employee's return to work, the employee must furnish LAFCO with a certificate signed by a licensed physician or registered nurse stating the nature of the medical condition and the period of disablement. - 5.
-Absence from duty because of personal emergencies is not to exceed twenty (20) working hours during the fiscal year.
+Upon the employee's return to work, the employee must furnish LAFCO with a certificate signed by a licensed physician or registered nurse stating the nature of the medical condition and the period of disablement.

+- 5. Absence from duty because of personal emergencies is not to exceed twenty (20) working hours during the fiscal year.
 A personal emergency is something unanticipated that requires the employee to personally attend to the situation and must be attended to during normal working hours. - 6.
 An absence due to the air pollution alert, which prevents the employee traveling to his or her work location. - 7.
 If an employee is a victim of domestic violence, sexual assault, or stalking as described in Labor Code Section 230(c) and 230.1(a).